Kim Kardashian West asks Colorado governor to commute sentence of truck driver serving 110 years - NewsBreak

 The 110-year sentence for Aguilera-Mederos was the result of mandatory minimum sentencing laws that apply to crimes of violence, which are any offense in which a person is killed or suffers serious bodily injury.

-Kardashian West shared a full thread of tweets, explaining the case and what she thinks are flaws with Colorado law.Virginia man sentenced to 1,823 years in prison for non-violent robbery is granted pardon
+Kardashian West shared a full thread of tweets, explaining the case and what she thinks are flaws with Colorado law.Millions sign petition asking for reduced sentence for truck driver in I-70 crash

 “I pray that Governor Polis, who has been a leader on supporting reforms that increase human dignity in the legal system, will commute his sentence,” Kardashian said .